jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

 had no parameters.
 In more complicated scenarios, however, you may want to tune an arbitrary depending on the concrete parameter to be generated.

-The provider method can take a few optional parameters:
+The provider method can have a few optional parameters:

 - a parameter of type `TypeUsage` that describes the details of the target parameter to be provided, like annotations and type variables.

-- a parameter of type `ArbitraryProvider.SubtypeProvider`
-  which is needed in case of variable subtypes that require their own dynamic resolution.

 - any parameter annotated with `@ForAll`: This parameter will be generated using the current context and then be used to create or configure the arbitrary to return.